1jour1vin

 Guide Hachette des vins

-The history of La Calissanne dates back to time immemorial: an ancient Celto-Ligurian stronghold, of which an oppidum known as Constantine remains overlooking the estate, owned by the Order of Malta in the 13th and 14th centuries, then by a member of parliament from the court of Aix-en-Provence in the 17th century, Charles Auguste Verminck, a prominent figure in Marseille who ran soap and oil factories in the 19th century, and finally by Philippe Kessler in 2001.
-Today, Sophie, Philippe's wife, runs the estate, which remains at the top of its appellation.
-Our twelfth favorite, no less, is Jean Bonnet, who has been the operations manager for over twenty years.
-This 2009 Clos Victoire, made from Syrah (60%) and Cabernet Sauvignon, delivers an intense bouquet of black fruits and mocha.
-The palate holds the note for a long, long time and stands out for its great freshness, tannic strength, and perfectly controlled oak.
-Wait two or three years, even if the urge to taste it is already very tempting...
+The history of La Calissanne dates back to time immemorial: an ancient Celtic-Ligurian stronghold, of which the so-called Oppidum of Constantine—overlooking the estate—still stands; a property of the Order of Malta in the 13th and 14th centuries, to a parliamentarian of the Court of Aix-en-Provence in the 17th century, to Charles Auguste Verminck, a prominent figure in Marseille who ran soap and oil mills in the 19th century, and finally to Philippe Kessler in 2001.
+Today, it is Sophie, his wife, who runs the estate, which remains at the pinnacle of the appellation.
+Our twelfth favorite—and no small feat—is Jean Bonnet, who has served as operations director for over twenty years.
+This 2009 Clos Victoire, made from Syrah (60%) and Cabernet Sauvignon, delivers an intense bouquet of black fruit and mocha.
+The palate holds the note, long, very long, and stands out for its great freshness, its tannic strength, and its perfectly controlled oak.
+Best to wait two or three years, even if the urge to taste it is already very tempting...

 About the estate:

-A former Celtic-Ligurian stronghold, La Calissanne was owned by the Order of Saint John of Jerusalem in the Middle Ages, by an Aix parliamentarian in the 17th century, by a soap manufacturer in the 19th century, and finally, in 2001, by businessman Philippe Kessler, who passed away in 2008.
-Today, Sophie Kessler-Matière, his wife, runs this vast 1,200-hectare estate, which includes 60 hectares of olive trees and around 100 hectares of vines, spread over 25 plots of gently sloping stony hillsides.
-This pillar of the Côteaux-d'Aix AOC, run for twenty-five years by Jean Bonnet—who conducted an in-depth review of the vineyard's planting and maintenance policy—is now managed by Christophe Barraud.
+Once a Celtic-Ligurian stronghold, La Calissanne was owned by the Order of Saint John of Jerusalem in the Middle Ages, by a parliamentarian from Aix in the 17th century, by a soap manufacturer in the 19th century, and finally, in 2001, by businessman Philippe Kessler, who passed away in 2008.
+Today, Sophie Kessler-Matière, his wife, manages this vast 1,200-hectare estate, which includes 60 hectares of olive trees and about 100 hectares of vineyards, spread across 25 plots of gently sloping, stony hillsides.
+This pillar of the Côteaux-d'Aix AOC, managed for twenty-five years by Jean Bonnet—who conducted an in-depth analysis of the vineyard’s planting policy and maintenance—is now led by Christophe Barraud.

 Loading...